Explore Edinburgh

 Food Type: Italian

-Edinburgh's nightlife comes alive during its many festivals but the rest of the year a more subdued, trendy night scene fills in the empty spaces.
-There is no central nightlife district in Edinburgh and instead a few different neighbourhoods offer slightly different night atmospheres.
-Despite Old Town's name, the district has new and trendy areas such as Cowgate and Grassmarket.
+Edinburgh's nightlife comes alive during its many festivals, but outside of these energetic periods a more subdued, trendy bar, pub and nightclub scene can be enjoyed by visitors.
+There is no central nightlife district in Edinburgh and instead a few different neighbourhoods offer slightly different atmospheres after dark.<br /><br /> Despite the Old Town's name, the district has new and trendy areas such as Cowgate and Grassmarket.
 Both of these are popular bar-hopping destinations.
-Great live bands and folk music is best heard in both these areas and surrounding small alleys and walkways.
-The seafront area of Leith shares a trendy and upmarket feel although, like many areas, it competes with traditional bars and old pubs.
-After work watering holes dot the Edinburgh streets of most neighbourhoods as they have done for centuries.
-These are still popular local haunts, a great place to begin an evening or end a day.
-Edinburgh enjoys a relaxed nightlife atmosphere which is shared in lax rules and drinking hours.
+Great live bands and folk music is best heard in both these areas and the surrounding small alleys and walkways.
+The Royal Mile is also home to a few atmospheric traditional pubs.<br /><br /> The seafront area of Leith has a contemporary feel, but like many areas in Edinburgh, the trendy bars and clubs compete with charming old pubs.
+After-work watering holes dot the Edinburgh streets of most neighbourhoods as they have done for centuries.
+These popular local haunts are a great place to begin an evening or end a day.<br /><br /> Edinburgh enjoys a relaxed nightlife atmosphere, which is complemented by lax rules and drinking hours.
 Most bars stay open until one to three in the morning, and much later for festivals.
+The city parties hard during the Edinburgh Festival and the New Year's celebrations of Hogmanay.<br /><br />

-Shopping in Edinburgh is not something for the feint hearted and visitors will be in danger of shopping till they drop!
-Princess Street is by far the most well-known and popular strip to do a spot of shopping.
-Here most people fight their way through the bustling crowds to get to some of the major UK chain stores, as well as a few independent shops.
+Shopping in Edinburgh provides something for everyone; from high-end boutiques and luxury brands to vintage treasure troves and unique speciality stores, it's easy to come away with a quality buy.<br /><br /> Princes Street, the main street of the New Town of Edinburgh, is by far the most well-known and popular strip to do a spot of shopping.
+Here most people manoeuvre their way through the bustling crowds to get to some of the major UK chain stores, as well as a few independent shops.
 The slightly calmer and more exclusive George Street runs parallel to Princes Street but is somewhat pricier.
-At the east end of the street, Princess Mall contains plenty of specialist shops and high-end boutiques, while the Royal Mile is a slightly more off-beat shopping destination with loads of quirky independent stores.
+At the east end of the street, Princes Mall contains plenty of specialist shops and boutiques.<br /><br /> The Royal Mile, which forms the spine of the atmospheric Old Town, is a slightly more off-beat shopping destination with loads of quirky independent stores.
 Popular buys in Edinburgh include tartan scarves and kilts, whisky, Edinburgh Crystal and tweeds.
-Shops in Edinburgh are open Monday to Friday from 9am to 5.30pm, with late-night shopping on Thursday until roughly 8pm.
+The many shops along this stretch clearly cater primarily to tourists, with plenty of souvenirs on offer.
+The Stockbridge Sunday Market is also worth a visit to browse the stalls selling fresh local produce and handcrafted wares including jewellery, ceramics and soap.<br /><br /> Shops in Edinburgh are generally open Monday to Friday from 9am to 5.30pm, with late-night shopping on Thursday until roughly 8pm.
 Some larger stores open on Sundays.
-Many shops (especially those frequented by tourists) are part of the Tax-Free scheme and shoppers are advised to keep their receipts and fill out a claim form to have the 17.5% VAT refunded.
+Many shops (especially those frequented by tourists) are part of the Tax-Free scheme and shoppers are advised to keep their receipts and fill out a claim form to have the 17.5 percent VAT refunded.<br /><br />

 Javascript is required to view this map.